 Donald Insall Associates

-Lucy is a conservation architect who specialises in the care, repair and adaptation of heritage buildings, including the design of new buildings within sensitive locations.
-Part of her work includes advising public clients, private clients, and design professionals on the impact of development, and she has also produced a number of design guides and planning policy documents.
+Lucy is an Accredited Conservation Architect who specialises in the care, repair and adaptation of heritage buildings, including the design of new buildings within sensitive locations.
+Lucy's work includes advising public clients, private clients and design professionals on the impact of development.
+She has also produced a number of design guides and planning policy documents.
 Lucy is a visiting lecturer at UWE and heads up the RIBA group within Bath.

 RIBA, ARB, AABC, SPAB Scholar